asmogo/nws/README.md

 ## Build from source

-The exit node must be set up to make the services reachable via Nostr.
+The exit node must be set up to make your services reachable via Nostr.

-### Configuration
+### Exit node Configuration

 Configuration should be completed using environment variables.
 Alternatively, you can create a `.env` file in the current working directory with the following content: